 A 2012 article in Life Science Leader magazine said, "With its strong science-drive focus, tight research timelines and unique role as a community of academic and industry researchers, the PCF stands as a new model for other funding agencies in the life sciences."

 In 2007, Milken helped launch the Melanoma Research Alliance to accelerate research progress against fatal skin cancers.
 Soon after, Vanity Fair magazine called Milken "a force" against disease when they listed him as part of "The New Establishment."
-To date, the MRA has awarded approximately $150 million to medical investigators in 15 countries.
+The MRA has awarded approximately $150 million to medical investigators in 15 countries.
 These research programs are accelerating new therapeutic approaches for melanoma, improving existing treatments, developing new biomarkers and advancing understanding of melanoma risk factors.
 This MRA-funded research has played a key role in the development of 14 drugs and treatments approved by the FDA.

 Summing up Milken's long involvement in medical research, CNN's Larry King told his broadcast audience, "When they cure this disease [cancer] they'll have to call it the Milken cure."
 But Milken's work is not limited to cancer - more than 100 disease-specific organizations, everything from Alzheimer's Disease to Vascular Cures, are part of the FasterCures network.